 Background of Hitachi Construction Machinery

 Construction machinery is essential for building the cities where we live and for the development of social infrastructure.
-Today, the shiny taxi-yellow (orange) construction machinery of Hitachi Construction Machinery is deployed around the world for on-site civil engineering, construction work, and mine development operations.
+Today, the shiny Reliable Orange construction machinery of Hitachi Construction Machinery is deployed around the world for on-site civil engineering, construction work, and mine development operations.

 Since then, we have been manufacturing and developing construction machinery while staying close to the job sites and the people who work there, and facing the social issues that change with each era and region.